How to Build a Strong Password Policy for Your Organization?

 Establishing Password Complexity Requirements

-Password complexity is a critical element of any password policy.
-Complex passwords are harder for attackers to crack, providing an additional layer of security.
+Password complexity is one of the vital components of any password policy.
+Complex passwords are hard to crack for attackers, hence it increases an additional layer of security.

-• Minimum Length: Set a minimum password length (e.g., 12 characters) to increase security.
+- Minimum Length: Provide minimum length of the password requirement (for example: 12 characters) which increase the security.

-• Character Variety: Require a mix of uppercase letters, lowercase letters, numbers, and special characters.
+- Character Variety: Require mix of both letter case, number and special characters.

 Implementing Multi-Factor Authentication